Taoyuan International Airport (TPE) is the largest airport in Taiwan and main airport serving the capital city, Taipei.

 If you have less than 5 or 6 hours for your layover, or if your layover is in the middle of the night, then you probably won’t bother leaving the controlled area (i.e. go through immigration and enter Taiwan).

 Here are some ideas for things to do in the controlled (departures) area.
-Keep in mind that you can walk or take the free Skytrain between terminals and access all four concourses.
+Keep in mind that you can walk between all four concourses.

 Duty Free Shopping